material-motion/material-motion/starmap/specifications/operators/scaledBy.md

       type: number
 ---

-# $.scaledBy specification
+# scaledBy specification

-This is the engineering specification for the `MotionObservable` operator: `$.scaledBy`.
+This is the engineering specification for the `MotionObservable` operator: `scaledBy`.

 ## Overview

-`$.scaledBy` emits the result of multiplying the incoming value by a given value.
+`scaledBy` emits the result of multiplying the incoming value by a given value.

 Example usage: